-An expat’s guide to picking the right school for your child in Hong Kong
+Education System in Hong Kong: Tips to picking the right school for your child

 Living abroad in Hong Kong can be a wonderful experience for children.
 But it can also be a tough one if their school isn’t a good fit.
 Whether it’s facing a different educational system or adapting to a new learning culture, there’s a multitude of things expat children might struggle with.
 So, without further ado, this Pacific Prime Hong Kong article gives you a step-by-step guide to choosing the right school for your child in the SAR.